-- 8.1.1.
-For an embedded course, a student is permitted to maintain his/her attendance as mentioned in Table 4.(i.e. maximal absence of 25% instructional hours) in each component of that course, viz.
-For an embedded course comprising of theory, Lab., or/and project component, the student has to maintain an attendance of 75% in each of the components. - 8.1.2.
-Students having a CGPA of 9.0 and above and with no standing arrears will be exempted from the minimum attendance requirements (from 2nd sem. onwards) - 8.2.
-A student shall normally be permitted to appear for End semester examination of the course if he / she has satisfied the attendance requirements (vide Clause 8.1).
-He /she is eligible to register for ESE in that semester by paying the prescribed fee. - 8.3.
-If a student has a lack of attendance in 4 or more courses which are 3 or 4 credit courses offered in a particular semester, he/she will be detained in that semester and hence cannot proceed to the next semester.
+8.1.1.
+For an embedded course, a student is permitted to maintain his/her attendance as mentioned in Table 4 (i.e. absent for 25% of instructional hours) viz.
+For an embedded course comprising of theory, lab, or/and project component, the student has to maintain an overall attendance of 75% putting together theory and lab /project instructional hours.

+- 8.1.2.
+Students having a CGPA of 9.0 and above and with no standing arrears will be exempted from the minimum attendance requirements (from 2nd sem onwards) - 8.2 A student shall normally be permitted to appear for End semester examination of the course if he / she has satisfied the attendance requirements (vide Clause 8.1).
+He /she is eligible to register for ESE in that semester by paying the prescribed fee. - 8.3 If a student has a lack of attendance in 4 or more courses which are 3 or 4 credit courses offered in a particular semester, he/she will be detained in that semester and hence cannot proceed to the next semester.
 He/she shall seek re-admission as per the norms of the affiliating University/DOTE (Directorate of Technical Education).
 However, in cases of absence due to genuine reasons, he/she may apply to the CoE, for revocation of detainment.
 The committee composition and the process are as in Appendix A4.
-The Committee's decision is final.

-- 8.4.
-If the course, in which the student has lack of attendance, is a professional elective, the student may register for the same or any other professional elective course respectively, in the subsequent semesters provided he/she submits an application well in advance via his mentor and HoD to COE, with approval of the DCC. - 8.5.
-The days of suspension of a student on disciplinary grounds will be considered as days of absence for calculating the percentage of attendance for each individual course.
+The Committee's decision is final. - 8.4 If the course, in which the student has lack of attendance, is a professional elective, the student may register for the same or any other professional elective course respectively, in the subsequent semesters provided he/she submits an application well in advance via his mentor to the COE/ERP, with approval of the DCC. - 8.5 The days of suspension on disciplinary grounds will be considered as days of absence for calculating the percentage of attendance for each individual course